Jomibe/my_mergesort/README.md

 # my_mergesort
-mergesort implementation from scratch, for educational purposes
+[WIP!!] mergesort implementation from scratch, for educational purposes